Kitchener-Waterloo-Collegiate-and-VS/ICS4U/Unit 1/Note 04 - Methods.md

 > 8. a right curly brace `}`
 > At least one class in a package should contain a `main()` method.
 The content of a `main()` method is run when we run our program.
 In Java, the `main()` method must be `public`, `static`, and return a `void` value.
 The `main()` method has the parameter `String[] args` (we'll get to what this means later).

 Let's review functions in a bit more detail.
-Many of you have already taken, or are currently taking, the Grade 11 math course *Functions* (MCR3U) or *Functions and Applications* (MCF3M).

 In math, a relation is a relationship involving one or more variables.
 A function is a relation in which each independent variable value has only one corresponding dependent variable value.